-Actuary mainly works in an office environment spending most of the time working indoors in a comfortable setting.
-While at work, actuaries mostly work with people in a team.
+Actuary mainly works in an office environment, mostly indoors in a comfortable setting.
+While at work, actuaries primarily work with people in a team.

 Most actuaries work for insurance firms.
 Some financial service providers have dedicated actuarial departments that administer investment risks.

 Based on Job Outlook, around 79% of actuaries in Australia work full-time, which is higher than the industry’s average of 66%.

 This shows that the profession is ideal for those seeking a full-time position in the industry.